 Though there are a lot of ingredients in Optimum Nutrition’s pre-workout blend, beta alanine is the cornerstone ingredient.

 Each scoop provides a hefty 1.5 grams of beta alanine, alongside B vitamins, caffeine, amino acids, and creatine.
-These work together to provide a robust performance-enhancing effect in your workout, especially if it involves short bursts of anaerobic activity.
+These work together to provide a robust performance-enhancing effect in your workout.

 7. Cellucor C4